Summary IconKey takeaways

 Re-create authentication configurations with secure handling of API keys, OAuth tokens, and credentials.
 Test data completeness by comparing record counts, custom fields, and freshness across systems.

 You might need to rewrite scripts for custom processes that previously depended on Fivetran’s API to maintain workflow integrity.
-Keep a reference guide of connector-specific differences to ensure data pipeline automation as your infrastructure scales.
+Keep a reference guide of connector-specific differences to ensure data pipeline automation continues uninterrupted as your infrastructure scales.

 9. Plan team training and change management